TodePond/TodePondDotCom/wikiblogarden/blending/critiques/readme.md

 Everyone will hate you forever.

-The biggest downside is that making a good critique *takes time*.
+The biggest downside is that making a good critique takes time.
 And it opens yourself up to critiques as well.

 ## I wish more people critiqued my work